Snorfield/snorfield/README.md

 I'm a graphics and full stack programmer.
 Here's a few things about me:

 - I love nature, specifically evergreen forests.
+- I read too much, and I love the garfield comic strips.
 - I have a graphic design and pixel art passion!
 - I love generative art and cellular automata.
 - I enjoy doing machine learning related projects!
-- Graphics programming is a pain, but I love how powerful shaders are, and for that reason, I'm addicted to writing shaders.
-- Cats are cute! (really not related, but it's true!)
+- Cats and birds are cute! (really not related, but it's true!)
 ```